SvenRosvall/SignalControl/Design.md

 Input:
 * pin number : Pin to return the result for.

+### TwoPinInput
+The input state is controlled by two input pins.
+One for setting ON and one for OFF.
+This is useful for example using a push button for setting a signal to clear, and a train sensor to set the signal to stop once the train passes over the sensor.

+Inputs:
+* on pin number: number of pin that sets this input to ON.
+* off pin number: number of pin that sets this input back to OFF.

 ### SettableInput
 Returns a state that can be set programmatically.